 To help reduce itching and soothe inflamed skin, try these self-care measures:

 - Take an oral allergy or anti-itch medication.
 Options include nonprescription allergy medicines (antihistamines) — such as cetirizine (Zyrtec) or fexofenadine (Allegra).
 Also, diphenhydramine (Benadryl, others) may be helpful if itching is severe.
-But it can make you drowsy, so it's better for bedtime.
+But it causes drowsiness, so it's better for bedtime.

-- Avoid scratching.
+- Don't scratch.
+Rather than scratching when you itch, try pressing on the skin.
 Cover the itchy area if you can't keep from scratching it.
-Trim nails and wear gloves at night.
+For children, it might help to trim their nails and have them wear gloves at night.

-- Apply cool, wet compresses.
-Covering the affected area with bandages and dressings helps protect the skin and prevent scratching.
+- Apply bandages.
+Covering the affected area with bandages helps protect the skin and prevent scratching.

 - Take a warm bath.
 Sprinkle the bath water with baking soda, uncooked oatmeal or colloidal oatmeal — a finely ground oatmeal that is made for the bathtub (Aveeno, others).
-Soak for 10 to 15 minutes, then pat dry and apply medicated lotions, moisturizers or both (use the medicated form first).
+Soak for 10 to 15 minutes, then pat dry.
+Apply moisturizer while the skin is still damp.

 - Choose mild soaps without dyes or perfumes.
-Be sure to rinse the soap completely off your body.
+Use soap that's superfatted and nonalkaline.
+Be sure to rinse off the soap completely.

-- Wear cool, smooth-textured cotton clothing.
-Reduce irritation by avoiding clothing that's rough, tight, scratchy or made from wool.
+- Wear cool, smooth-textured clothing.
+Reduce irritation by avoiding clothing that's rough, tight or scratchy.
 Also, wear appropriate clothing in hot weather or during exercise to prevent excessive sweating.

 - Treat stress and anxiety.
 Stress and other emotional disorders can worsen atopic dermatitis.
 Acknowledging those and trying to improve your emotional health can help.

-- Eichenfield LF, et al. Guidelines of care for the management of atopic dermatitis.
+- Eichenfeld LF, et al. Guidelines of care for the management of atopic dermatitis.
+Section 1.
+Diagnosis and assessment of atopic dermatitis.
 Journal of the American Academy of Dermatology.
-2014;70:339.
+2014;70:338.

 - Ibler KS, et al. Hand eczema: Prevalence and risk factors of hand eczema in a population of 2,274 health care workers.
 Contact Dermatitis.
 2012;67:200.